 It's against our policies to do anything that manipulates the search or browse experience on eBay.
 This applies to all parts of a listing, including the title, subtitle, product details, description, pictures, links, and meta tags.
 If you use tactics that can inappropriately divert bidders and buyers to a listing, we'll take action.

 Before listing items, be sure to read our search and browse manipulation policy to learn more about our guidelines on:

 It's also important to stay in good standing with eBay fee payments.
 Sometimes sellers try to find ways to get around paying fees or they do so by mistake.
 Be sure to read our policy about avoiding eBay fees.

 Completing the sale

-If your item sells successfully, complete the sale by contacting your buyer, accepting payment, and posting the item.
+If your item sells, contact your buyer, accept their payment, and post the item.

 Examples of actions that are not allowed on eBay:

 Bidding on an item with the intent to artificially increase its price or desirability.
 This is against our shill bidding policy.

 Accepting payment and sending an item that is significantly different from the item described in the item listing.
 For more details, read our seller performance standards.